intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/README.md

 ## Getting Started

-NeuralChat could be deployed locally or accessed through service.
+NeuralChat could be deployed non-persistent or accessed through persistent service.

-### Deploy Chatbot Locally
+### Deploy Chatbot Non-Persistent

-NeuralChat can be deployed locally and users can run it through command line or python code.
+NeuralChat can be deployed non-persistent and users can run it through command line or python code.

 ```shell
 # Command line